scrungus/SudokuSolver/readme.md

 In an effort to make the main algorithm more efficient, I switched from converting the sudoku board to a string and hashing, to a more efficient hashing library xxhash.
 Needless to say, because of the size of the data, this made little difference

 #### Checking if Boards are Possible
-Until recently, I didn't realise that possible boards that can be given as input could contain duplicate values.
+Until recently, I didn't realise that possible boards that can be given as input could contain duplicate values within a constraint (i.e. duplicate numbers in a row).
 I implemented a quick check before beginning the main algorithm to catch these cases.

 #### Results
 Overall, with all the efficiency improvements it has been possible to make given the way I set out my solution to this problem, these are the statistics: